spring-projects/spring-boot/spring-actuator/docs/Features.md

 `@Component` that is marked with `@Profile` will only be loaded in the profile specified by the latter annotation.

-Spring Zero takes it a stage further.
+Spring Bootstap takes it a stage further.
 If you include in your `application.properties` a value for a property named `spring.active.profiles` then those profiles will be active by default.
 E.g.